kennethreitz-archive/.com/content/pages/projects.rst

 Requests: Python HTTP for Humans
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Requests is an elegant and simple HTTP library for Python, built for
+Requests is an ISC Licensed HTTP/1.1 library, written in Python, for human beings.
-human beings.
-It allows you to send GET, HEAD, PUT, POST, and DELETE
-HTTP requests.
-You can add headers, form data, multipart files, and
-parameters with simple Python dictionaries, and access the response data
-in the same way.
-It’s powered by httplib, urllib3, and good intentions.
+Unlike most HTTP libraries, the goal of the project is to provide the best API
+and Developer Experience possible.

 { `python-requests.org <http://python-requests.org>`_ }